terkelg/deakins/readme.md

 type: `number`<br>
 default: `1000`

-This value is used to immitate a FOV camera effect as you zoom.
+This value is used to imitate a FOV camera effect as you zoom.

 #### options.flipAspectRatio
 type: `boolean`<br>